UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_WorldInfo.rst

       :type: :class:`mathutils.Color`

-   .. attribute:: backgroundColor
+   .. attribute:: horizonColor

-      The color of the background.
-Black = [0.0, 0.0, 0.0], White = [1.0, 1.0, 1.0].
+      The horizon color.
+Black = [0.0, 0.0, 0.0, 1.0], White = [1.0, 1.0, 1.0, 1.0].
-      Mist and background color sould always set to the same color.
+      Mist and horizon color should always be set to the same color.

+      :type: :class:`mathutils.Vector`

+   .. attribute:: zenithColor

+      The zenith color.
+Black = [0.0, 0.0, 0.0, 1.0], White = [1.0, 1.0, 1.0, 1.0].

-      :type: :class:`mathutils.Color`
+      :type: :class:`mathutils.Vector`

    .. attribute:: ambientColor

       The color of the ambient light.
 Black = [0.0, 0.0, 0.0], White = [1.0, 1.0, 1.0].

       :type: :class:`mathutils.Color`

+   .. attribute:: exposure

+      Amount of exponential color correction for light.

+      :type: float between 0.0 and 1.0 inclusive

+   .. attribute:: range

+      The color range that will be mapped to 0 - 1.

+      :type: float between 0.2 and 5.0 inclusive

+   .. attribute:: envLightEnergy

+      The environment light energy.

+      :type: float from 0.0 to infinite

+   .. attribute:: envLightEnabled

+      Returns True if Environment Lighting is enabled.
+Else returns False

+      :type: bool (read only)

+   .. attribute:: envLightColor

+      White:       returns 0
+      SkyColor:    returns 1
+      SkyTexture:  returns 2

+      :type: int (read only)